PPLcoin2/PPLcoin/README.md

 Each Business has it's own WalletID.
 EACH BUSINESS MAY "NOT" OWN MORE THAN 10x its asset value (Materials, Equipment, etc) in Wallet Coins Amount.
 Should a business breach the 10x asset value.
 The Wallet Coin Amount is Capped and Coin Value over 10x amount is lost.
+A Business/Companies Credit worthiness is obtained on records of repayments made on previous loans.

 This using a HashGraph BlockChain Ledger.